Corporate Governance

 The Board attaches great importance to providing shareholders with clear and transparent information on the Group’s activities, strategy and financial position.
 Details of all shareholder communications are provided on the Group’s website.

-The executive members of the Board hold regular meetings with significant institutional shareholders and the Board regards the annual general meeting as a good opportunity to communicate directly with shareholders via an open question and answer session.
+The executive members of the Board hold regular meetings with significant shareholders and the Board regards the AGM as a good opportunity to communicate directly with shareholders via an open question and answer session.

 The Company lists contact details on its website and on all announcements released via RNS, should shareholders wish to communicate with the Board.